 Remember to inspect your ATV before taking it out for a ride.
 This applies to your entire vehicle, winch included.
 Who knows?
 You may spot something that needs to be replaced or repaired before it becomes a real problem.

 With a little caution and patience, you'll free your ATV -- or your friend's vehicle -- from being stuck in no time.

-Learn more about outdoor activities by following the links on the next page.
+Learn more about outdoor activities by following the links below.